lahari-Durga/Moodmingle/README.md

-# Moodmingle
 # 🎧 MoodMingle
-*Generative AI-Powered Mood-Based Audio Recommendations for Kuku FM*
+*Enhancing User Engagement on Kuku FM through Generative AI-Powered Mood-Based Listening*

 MoodMingle is an AI feature prototype designed to personalize content on Kuku FM based on a user’s emotional state.
 By interpreting mood from user interactions, MoodMingle aims to increase daily listening time and app engagement through smarter recommendations.